traveltime-dev/traveltime-solr-plugin/README.md

 This is recommended if the cache is only needed to display the times in search results, or if the query parameters are mostly static.

 `FuzzyRequestCache` uses only the `origin` and `mode` fields as cache keys.
-This cache is useful for workloads where the set of possible `origin` parameters is limited since it will limit the amount of API calls needed to fetch data from Traveltime.
+This cache is useful for workloads where the set of possible `origin` parameters is limited since it will limit the amount of API calls needed to fetch data from TravelTime.
 The `secondary_size` controls the size of each per-origin traveltime cache.
 It should be set to at least the number of documents returned by each query.